MicrosoftDocs/SupportArticles-docs/Office/Client/excel/available-resources-errors.md

 [Excel cannot complete this task with available resources error, Excel 2010](https://support.microsoft.com/help/2655178)

-If the information in this article did not help resolve the error in Excel, select one of the following options:
+If the information in this article didn't help resolve the error in Excel, select one of the following options:

 - More Microsoft online articles:
  [Perform a search to find more online articles about this specific error](https://support.microsoft.com/)